$4,216.00 - $6,576.00 Monthly

 • Bachelor's degree in vocational rehabilitation counseling or reasonably related field, and accepted or enrolled in a rehabilitation counseling or related master's program that will be completed within two years, plus one year paid/unpaid experience consisting of:

-• Direct work with people with disabilities in a setting such as an independent living center
+• Direct work with people with disabilities in a setting such as an independent living center.

-• Or, direct service or advocacy activities that provide you with experience and skills in working with persons with disabilities
+• Or direct service or advocacy activities that provide you with experience and skills in working with persons with disabilities.

-• Or, direct experience as an employer, as a small business owner or operator, or in self-employment, or other experience in education, human resources, recruiting, or experience in supervising employees, training, or other activities that provide experience in integrated employment environments or in areas that assist others find employment (i.e. WorkSource)
+• Or direct experience as an employer, as a small business owner or operator, or in self-employment, or other experience in education, human resources, recruiting, or experience in supervising employees, training, or other activities that provide experience in integrated employment environments or in areas that assist others find employment (i.e. WorkSource).

 Click here for a complete list of desired qualifications.
 If you are currently enrolled (or accepted to an accredited vocational rehab master’s program), you may qualify for tuition reimbursement.
 Please discuss this at the time of interview.